Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ### Recipe for implementation of new process

 // TODO: Describe how to implement the handling of a new process

+### Example Orchestrations

+The purpose of `7.Example` is to give inspiration of how may implement orchestrations in the `process manager`.
+Notice how  the strcture is a simplifien version of folder `4.Orchestrations`.
+The `Example Orchestration` contains two examples, with and without input.
+Which may be used as inspiration to get up and running.
+The tests document how one may start an orchestration.
+How one may test the orchestrations activities and how one may use the client to check the orchestration status.

+Besides that, the `Example orchestation` is used to test the client (Folder 1, 2, 3 )

 ## GitHub Workflows